jetaggart/stream-encrypted-chat/README.md

 ```

 ## Step 4.
 Create Stream Chat Channel
-Once we're connected to both Stream and Virgil we're ready to start chatting
+Once we're connected to both Stream and Virgil, we're ready to start chatting with someone.
-with someone.
-After you've clicked `Register` in the tutorial app, you'll see a
-screen like this:
+After you've clicked "Register" in the tutorial app, you'll see a screen like this:

 ![Start Chat](https://ibin.co/4vvty06h6BwP.png)

 This form asks for the identity of the user you want to chat with.
 If they have
-registered in another browser window, we can create a `Stream Chat Channel`
+registered in another browser window, we can create a Stream Chat `Channel`
 that's private to those two members:

 ```javascript